The 10 Best Movies About Werewolves and Lycanthropes

 4. The Wolf of Snow Hollow (2020)

-In this movie, we start with PJ Palfrey and his girlfriend Brianne.
-They're taking a holiday in Snow Hollow, Utah and are hoping for a most pleasant trip.
-However, things only go from bad to worse.
+PJ (played by Jimmy Tatro) and his girlfriend Brianne (played by Annie Hamilton) take a vacation to Snow Hollow, Utah.
+They're hoping for a most pleasant trip, but things only go from bad to worse.

-After getting into a fight with a duo of hunters, PJ finds his girlfriend savagely murdered by an animal—what appears to be a large paw print is the only thing by her body.
+After getting into a fight with a duo of hunters, PJ finds his girlfriend savagely murdered by an animal—and the only thing left by her body appears to be a large paw print.

 3. Werewolves Within (2021)